Balut (food): Animal welfare

-Information relating to whether boiling a partially-developed embryo is ethically acceptable or not can be found in the legislation relating to the euthanasia and treatment of research animals.
-Bird embryos that have reached greater than 50% of their incubation have developed a neural tube sufficient for pain perception; therefore, they should be euthanized by similar methods used in avian neonates such as anesthetic overdose, decapitation, or prolonged exposure to carbon dioxide.
+Information relating to whether boiling a partially developed embryo is ethically acceptable or not can be found in the legislation relating to the euthanasia and treatment of research animals.
+Bird embryos that have reached greater than 50% of their incubation have developed a neural tube sufficient for pain perception; therefore, they should be euthanized by similar methods used in avian neonates, such as anesthetic overdose, decapitation, or prolonged exposure to carbon dioxide.
 Similarly, in the UK, embryonic birds are "protected animals" once they have reached the last third of their incubation period.
 There are specified methods of humanely killing protected animals used in research, but boiling is not one of these.
 Depending on the species of duck, some eggs used for balut would be boiled within the last half or third of embryo development.
-Duck embryos are often taken off incubation in order to stunt the growth process; the embryos no longer develop, and become readily available for purchasing.
+Duck embryos are often taken off incubation in order to stunt the growth process; the embryos no longer develop and become readily available for purchasing.
 The RSPCA Australia recommends against boiling the duck embryo from the 18th day of incubation onwards due to the potential for suffering beyond that point, and notes that it is "an area that is yet to be further researched".

 Several groups wish to ban balut.
 A petition has been raised to get 5,000 signatures to have balut labeled "fertilized duck egg with embryo" and taken off the menu in the Maharlika restaurant, New York.
 As of 2014, the restaurant was selling balut for $5 each.
-As a response to this petition, Filipino New Yorkers have created a counter petition asking to leave the food item alone.
+As a response to this petition, Filipino New Yorkers have created a counterpetition, asking to leave the food item alone.

 Health

-The incubation temperatures and environment required for the proper development of balut during processing are ideal growth conditions for many bacteria including Salmonella enteritidis.
+The incubation temperatures and environment required for the proper development of balut during processing are ideal growth conditions for many bacteria, including Salmonella enteritidis.
 In addition, faecal pathogens can be deposited on the egg shell surface during laying.
 Balut is therefore labelled as a "Hazardous Food" in Canada.
 Warnings have been published to obtain balut only from safe, well-known producers.

 Outside Southeast Asia

-Outside of Southeast Asia, balut has been featured on reality television shows, such as in season 1 of Bizarre Foods with Andrew Zimmern, or as part of eating challenges, such as on Fear Factor in 2002, Hell's Kitchen in 2013, The Amazing Race Asia 2, The Amazing Race Australia 2, The Amazing Race Ukraine, Survivor: Palau, Survivor: China, Survivor: Caramoan, and Survivor: Cambodia.
+Outside of Southeast Asia, balut has been featured on reality television shows, such as in season one of Bizarre Foods with Andrew Zimmern, or as part of eating challenges, such as on Fear Factor in 2002, Hell's Kitchen in 2013, The Amazing Race Asia 2, The Amazing Race Australia 2, The Amazing Race Ukraine, Survivor: Palau, Survivor: China, Survivor: Caramoan, and Survivor: Cambodia.

 In the United States, eggs are sold at Asian markets.
 However, to get the right age eggs and to ensure freshness, it is recommended that they be purchased from a professional or an egg vendor at Asian farmers markets.